pulumi/pulumi-hugo/themes/default/content/docs/concepts/state.md

 The Pulumi Cloud is reliable, secure, and has undergone multiple audits, including SOC2 and professional pen-testing.
 Because of the client/server division of responsibilities &mdash; notably that the server doesn't have direct access to your cloud credentials, runtime data, or PII &mdash; the Pulumi Cloud has been used in organizations with advanced compliance needs, including PCI, ISO 27001, HIPAA, and more.
 If you'd like to discuss any of these topics, please [contact us](/contact/).

 It is possible to host your own version of the Pulumi Cloud in your private cloud environment.
-Pulumi offers versions that run natively on AWS, Azure, GCP, Kubernetes, or simple virtual machine-based private and hybrid cloud environments.
+Pulumi offers versions that run natively on AWS, Azure, Google Cloud, Kubernetes, or simple virtual machine-based private and hybrid cloud environments.
 The architecture is very similar to the online version, but is privately hosted and does not depend on public access over the Internet:

 <img src="/images/docs/reference/state_enterprise.png" alt="Pulumi Enterprise Architecture" class="img-bordered">